gajdulj/gajdulj.github.io/_posts/2025-07-07-spark-optimisations.markdown

 - Filter out and process skewed values separately.

 ### 2. 🔄 Shuffle
-- costly data movement across the cluster
+- Costly data movement across the cluster
 - Happens when you call an operation that requires an exchange of data between the nodes (e.g., `groupby` and `join`).

 **Solution:**